callephi/apothi/README.md

 - Application library with search, filter, and tag functionality
 - Version management for each application with robust customization (Installer/Portable)
-- Multiple operating system and architecture support**, with room for source
+- Multiple operating system and architecture support, with room for source
 - Basic login authentication
 - User management
 - Quick Docker Compose deployment

-** coming soon

 ## Screenshots